Candace Owens: Jews and Judaism

-Because of Owens' antisemitic statements, she was named "Antisemite of the Year" by StopAntisemitism, a title which she celebratorily accepted on her YouTube channel.
+Because of Owens' antisemitic statements, she was named "Antisemite of the Year" by StopAntisemitism, a title that she celebratorily accepted on her YouTube channel.
 Satire website The Babylon Bee has published several articles mocking Owens for her antisemitism.
-In response, Owens referred to the website as the "Babylonian Talmudic Bee" and accused it of "worshipping Israel."
+In response, Owens referred to the website as the "Babylonian Talmudic Bee" and accused it of "worshipping Israel".

+Owens has stated that the word goy — which appears throughout the Hebrew Bible and is ordinarily translated in English-language Bibles as "nation", referring to groups of Jews and non-Jews — actually means "cow" and that its use is intended to show that non-Jews are cattle who are "meant to be herded and ruled over."
+The New York Times pointed out that her translation would conflict with traditional Catholic interpretations and would, for example, mean that God's covenant in Chapter 12 of the Book of Genesis meant that Abraham was being promised that "I will make of you a great cow".